exodus-tola-mindCoder/exodus-tola-mindCoder/README.md

 - 🔭 **Currently working on:** Enhancing [Gissy](https://github.com/exodus-tola-mindCoder/gissy) with more AI capabilities
 - 🌱 **Currently learning:** Generative AI
-- 👯 **Looking to collaborate on:** Open-source projects and developer tools
+- 👯 **Looking to collaborate on:** Open-source projects and developer tools.
 - 💬 **Ask me about:** JavaScript/TypeScript, CLI tools.
 - ⚡ **Fun fact:** I don’t code for fun, if it doesn’t solve a problem, I don’t touch it.
-This is basically the Saved Message of My Life!
+This is basically the Saved Message of My Life!.

 ---

-## 📬 Let's Connect!
+## 📬 Let's Connect!.

 <p align="left">
   <a href="https://www.linkedin.com/in/exodus-tola" target="_blank">